garymardell/oxide/README.md

   - [x] LibGraphqlParser to use specific types
   - [ ] Reduce duplication with macros
   - [ ] Merge Parser and SchemaParser
+- [ ] Test framework for generating schemas, mocking resolvers and validating results
+- [ ] Separate coerce input from output

 ## Missing features